Aarushi-GKMIT/deployment-pipeline-docs/README.md

-This repository contains mkdocs documentation for the project "React Frontend Deployment Pipeline" It contains functional and usecase documentation of the project.
+This repository contains mkdocs documentation for the project "Deployment Pipeline" It contains functional and usecase documentation of the project.
 It defines project's functional and business use cases.